zaaaaak98/LearningDocker/README.md

 - docker ps : shows any running containers

 - docker ps -a : shows any containers that have been run previously, and shows how recently they were run

+- docker images : shows any images that have been downloaded to local docker host from docker hub